 - 3. Project Operations Schedule.
 Contractor shall schedule and conduct operations so that they do not conflict with operations being conducted under existing contracts within the Project Area.
-Contractor shall reach agreement on operations with other contractors or adjust operations to eliminate the conflict. - a.
-Limited operating periods (LOPs) apply to the operations within all project areas as follows, unless waived by the Forest Service. - i) Operations are prohibited during weekends and holidays from May 15 to September 15 each year, inclusive; - ii) Operations involving mechanized equipment (chainsaws and machinery) are prohibited between the hours of 8:00 pm to 8:00 am daily; - iii) Campers and summer home occupants may be present during operating days and hours.
-Contractor shall adjust work to avoid conflicts and interference with the recreating public and summer home occupants. - 4.
+Contractor shall reach agreement on operations with other contractors or adjust operations to eliminate the conflict. - 4.
 Wildlife Restrictions.
-All units that fall within wildlife restrictions for California spotted owl as designated on the Contract Area Map: - a) Controlled Area: N/A. - 5.
+All units that fall within wildlife restrictions as designated on the Contract Area Map: - a) Controlled Area CA3: No Operations between March 1 and August 15, inclusive. - b) Controlled Area CA4: No Operations between February 15 and September 15, inclusive. - 5.
 Use of Roads by the Contractor.
 Contractor is/are authorized to use existing National Forest system roads when such use will not cause damage to the roads or National Forest resources.
 UMRWA and the Forest Service will determine if such use will not cause damage to the roads or National Forest resources. - 6.
 Snow Removal.
-If Contractor removes snow from roads, such work shall be done with UMRWA approval and in a manner that will protect roads and adjacent resources.

-Snow berms shall be removed or placed to avoid accumulation of melt water on the road and prevent water concentration on erosive slopes or soils.

-Snow must not be removed to the road surface.
+If Contractor removes snow from roads, such work shall be done with UMRWA approval and in a manner that will protect roads and adjacent resources. - Snow berms shall be removed or placed to avoid accumulation of melt water on the road and prevent water concentration on erosive slopes or soils. - Snow must not be removed to the road surface.
 A minimum 6 inch snow depth must be left to protect roadway.
-If the road surface is damaged, Contractor shall replace lost surface material and repair structures damaged in blading operations.
+If the road surface is damaged, Contractor shall replace lost surface material and repair structures damaged in blading operations. - 7.

-- 7. Water Supply Use.
-Water supply locations, access, method of filling trucks, period of water availability and procedures designed to maintain water quality at each location shall be approved by UMRWA in advance of use.
-Such use shall at no time reduce water supplies to the level that further use may be detrimental to aquatic resources or other established uses.
-Waterholes and other improvements relating to said water supplies shall be put into condition, prior to expected seasonal periods of precipitation or runoff, to avoid resource damage. - 8.
 Protection of Residual Trees.
-Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 9.
+Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 8.
 Safety.
 Contractor's operations shall facilitate UMRWA's safe and practical inspection of Contractor's operations and conduct of other official duties on the Project Area.
 Contractor has/have all responsibility for compliance with safety requirements for Contractor's employees.